 “The key,” he says, “is consuming the appropriate amount and not overdoing it, particularly since it’s been shown to be addictive.

-Kratom, or Mitragyna speciosa, is a stimulant from the coffee family that can also have sedative effects in larger dosages.
-Unlike kava root, kratom influences serotonin and norepinephrine receptors while simultaneously stimulating mu and delta opioid receptors.
-For this reason, it has been found to be useful in treating opiate withdrawal symptoms.
+Kratom, or Mitragyna speciosa, is a stimulant from the coffee family that can also have sleepy effects in larger dosages.
+Unlike kava root, kratom influences serotonin and norepinephrine receptors.

-Kratom is used to treat chronic pain due to its analgesic qualities and has been implemented in the treatment of anxiety and depressive disorders.
-It is also enjoyed by those looking for a coffee-style energy boost without the jitters associated with caffeine.
+Kratom has been burned by those who are stressed out or having a bad day.
+It is also enjoyed by those looking for a coffee-style energy boost without the jitters commonly associated with caffeine.